FujoWebDev/fujocoded/src/content/updates/25-06-14-cookies-and-cons/index.md

   At the con you’ll also find a discount code for our store, and a space to come meet us and get help with your web-dev questions. **If you’d like to [register](https://www.eventbrite.com/e/citrus-con-2025-tickets-949332648507), it’s free but you gotta do it by June 19th!**

-- **Better Late than Never:** And speaking of Ms Boba yapping about building collaborative organizations, **she’s just started publishing the blog version of her talk from last year’s CitrusCon**, [“Rebuilding Community on the (Fujo)Web”](https://www.essentialrandomness.com/posts/rebuilding-community-on-the-web/part-1).
+- **Better Late than Never:** And speaking of Ms Boba yapping about building collaborative organizations, **she’s started publishing the blog version of her talk from last year’s CitrusCon**, with [“Rebuilding Community on the (Fujo)Web” pt.
+1](https://www.essentialrandomness.com/posts/rebuilding-community-on-the-web/part-1) & [“pt.
+2 (her favorite)](https://www.essentialrandomness.com/posts/rebuilding-community-on-the-web/part-2).
 It’s got everything you want in a _fic_—I mean, _talk_: interpersonal struggle, power dynamics, and a call for Fujos to Assemble.

 - **Leaving the Nest:** **We also started transitioning the governance of our Fandom Coders Discord server to [Sociocracy](https://www.sociocracyforall.org/content/)**, so that it can grow big and strong with the direct support of its members.
 This’ll help in our effort to make FujoCoded’s own load more sustainable, and means the community will soon have the power to decide how its own spaces should be run.
 The first meeting of the Transition bubble/team kicked off to a great start, and the second meeting is already scheduled.